Mkalo/macro-maker/README.md

 For most chained skills, you will need different delay times, you can do that by using the skillSubId as I used.

 You can see more examples here [Matt.js](https://github.com/Mkalo/macro-maker/blob/master/Matt.js).

+## Known Issues

+Dual client not supported, and it will bug out.
+XButton1 and XButton2 are not working properly.